chenyong2github/UnrealEngine/Engine/Source/Programs/UnrealTraceServer/Readme.md

 * `%USERPROFILE%/UnrealEngine/Common/UnrealTrace` on Windows
 * `~/UnrealEngine/UnrealTrace` on Linux and MacOS.

+## Connecting to the server

+When running UnrealTraceServer as a centralized server make sure the following ports are available to clients:

+ * Recorder port (default 1981)
+ * Store port (default 1989)
+ * Dynamic ports (see operating system configuration)

 # Building and running

 Unreal Trace Server uses [xmake](https://xmake.io) for building and generating solution files.
 This gives us many benefits: